AyeshahKhalid/BloodBank/README.md

 # BloodBank

 A blood donor management app with react native and firebase.
-This app was developed to help Asroy Bidyapith with their blood management activity in Ashuganj and nearby areas.
-Feel free to clone it for your own locality.

-The app is available here.

 # Features
 Search donors with name or address